www.kawakib.com

 (The URANTA Book, Paper 27, Section 3, para.1)

-Ethics - moral principles; standard practises; and even etiquette (good manners) are important elements in the dance world and should be part of dancers' education.
-Dance teachers--who inspire as well as teach their students--should not only include concepts of ethics and standard practises in their curriculum, but also lead by example.
+Ethics - moral principles; standard practices; and even etiquette (good manners) are important elements in the dance world and should be part of dancers' education.
+Dance teachers--who inspire as well as teach their students--should not only include concepts of ethics and standard practices in their curriculum, but also lead by example.

-- spreading malicious gossip and rumours about other artists
+• spreading malicious gossip and rumors about other artists

 These negative actions impact how the public perceives the dance and can also create a hostile environment within the dance community.